jwgrenning/tddec-code/README.md

 #### Get gcc version 7 into docker

-From the mac, linux or cygwin command line (with docker running)
+From the Mac or Linux command line (with docker running)

 ```
 MOUNT_DIR=$PWD:/usr/src/mydir